What is cyber insurance and do you really need it?

 What is cyber insurance?

-Cyber insurance is a specialist insurance cover designed to protect and mitigate a business in the event of a malicious cyberattack or serious data breach.
+Cyber insurance is a specialist insurance cover designed to protect a business in the event of a malicious cyberattack or serious data breach.

 Cyber insurance is one of the fastest-growing areas of insurance cover due to both greater reliance on technology and increasing levels of cybercrime.
 With cybercriminals constantly devising new ways of breaching cyber defences, cybersecurity needs to continually develop in response to this.

-Over the same period, the NCSC also removed a staggering 2.1 million commodity attacks which are high-volume, low-sophistication attacks usually involving phishing and other scams targeting citizens and small businesses.
+Over the same period, the UK’s cyber watchdog, the National Cyber Security Centre (NCSC) also removed a staggering 2.1 million commodity attacks which are high-volume, low-sophistication attacks usually involving phishing and other scams targeting citizens and small businesses.

 What exactly does a cyber insurance policy cover?

-In the event of a cyberattack, cyber insurance provides a business with cover from the financial losses sustained by a cyber breach in addition to liability for any damages a third-party may also attempt to claim.
+In the event of a cyberattack, cyber insurance provides a business with cover for the financial losses sustained by a cyber breach in addition to liability for any damages a third party may also attempt to claim.
 There is a diverse range of cyber insurance products and not all policies are the same.
 However, the majority of policies generally cover:

-- Business disruption: Lost revenue due to systems or networks being down or encrypted following a cyberattack.
+- Business disruption: Lost profits and increased costs due to systems or networks being down or encrypted following a cyberattack.

-- Inadvertent business interruption: Lost revenue due to systems or networks being down because of third-party failure from an IT provider, for example.
+- Dependent business interruption: Lost profits and increased costs due to systems or networks being down because of third-party failure from a cloud provider or other key service the company is dependent upon.

-- Data retrieval costs: The cost of retrieving and restoring data and information following a cyberattack, accident or natural disaster such as fire or flood.
+- Data retrieval costs: The cost of retrieving and restoring data and information following a cyberattack.

 - Digital and data asset destruction: The loss of data stored on tapes, hard disks, and other electronic media.